irodger/xlsx-json-parser/Readme.md

 ## Description and nuances
 xlsx to JSON parser.
 Also support i18next format.
 Relies on node-xlsx.
 *Attention!* At this version parser rewrite exist files.
+I hope append to exist files will be in next releases.

 ### Install